strathausen/blog/articles/vimify.markdown

 Using vim as a highlighter is really awesome, and not quite without disadvantages.

 - Vim generating HTML is damn slow (1-3s per code block)
 - The generated HTML sucks!
+It's like from the nineties.
+And with line numbers
 - Vim's code highlighting for JavaScript sucks so much!
 (I never realized that)
 - Why is vim so hard with stdin and stdout?